bridgewwater/gin-api-swagger-temple/README.md

 # - test run container use ./build.dockerfile
 $ make dockerTestBuildCheck

-# - then can run as docker-compose
+# - then can run as docker-compose build image and up
 $ make dockerComposeUp
 # - then see log as docker-compose
 $ make dockerComposeFollowLogs
-# - down as docker-compose
+# - down as docker-compose will auto remove local image
 $ make dockerComposeDown

 # - prune test container and image